Your cookie preferences

 A breakdown of the 10 most valuable classic cars in terms of combined value (£) in 2020.

-The Jaguar E Type has a combined stock worth of £370.8 million, which is almost two and a half times less than the Porsche 911.
-Despite the E Type having an average valuation of more than double that of the 911 (£90,000 vs £39,551), there are only 4,120 E Types in existence so its combined value was far less.
+The Jaguar E Type has a combined stock worth £370.8 million, which is almost two and a half times less than the Porsche 911.
+Despite the E Type having an average valuation of more than double that of the 911 (£90,000 vs £39,551), as the model has only 4,120 cars in existence, its combined value was far less.

 Aston Martin’s DB5 is the most valuable classic car on the list, with the model costing around £700,000 – more than seven times the figure of any other car in the top 10.
 Despite this, the DB5 only generated the sixth-highest combined value, with the total number of classic cars (210) around 99% fewer than the Porsche 911.